My research interests include sublinear-time algorithms (in

 Mathematics.
 In 2013--2014, I was on sabbatical leave at

 Boston University for a special Privacy Year and also participated in the Privacy Tools project at Harvard University in Spring 2014.
-I participated in Foundations of Data Science in Fall 2018.
-Currently (Spring 2019), I am visiting Simons Institute for the Theory of Computing at Berkeley for the program Data Privacy: Foundations and Applications.
+I participated in Foundations of Data Science in Fall 2018 and Data Privacy: Foundations and Applications in Spring 2019 at Simons Institute for the Theory of Computing at Berkeley.

 If you are interested in joining our CS graduate program, please look at http://www.bu.edu/cs/phd-program/ for information on admissions and a description of the program.
 Research assistantships are available for strong candidates interested in working in algorithms and theory.
 Our department receives many applications, and I cannot review all of them personally.